mao3267/pp-final-imgseg/README.md

 ## Usage of cityscape dataset

-1. unzip the gtFine_trainvaltest.zip file
+1. Download and unzip the gtFine_trainvaltest.zip and leftImg8bit_trainvaltest.zip from cityscapes official websites
-2. only use aachen city now for simplicity
+2. Use Validation set from cityscapes dataset

 ## Parallel GPU inference